bb511/CrabPulsar/DispersionMeasure.md

 where $DM$ is the _disperion measure_  in $\mathrm{cm}^{-3}\mathrm{pc}$, or the integrated column density of free electrons along the line of sight [[1](About.md#1)].

 Thus, it can be seen that the speed at which an electromagnetic wave propagates through the medium depends on its frequency.
 A pulsar source emits an EM pulse composed of several different frequencies.
 The intervening interstellar medium causes lower frequencies to travel more slowly.
 Thus, if we are observing a pulsar signal, we will see the higher frequencies arrive at us first, followed by the lower frequencies [[2](About.md#2)].
 The light is dispersed by the ISM.
-In this view, the dispersion measure is simply a constant of proportionality relating the frequency of the light to the extra amount of time (relative to vacuum) required to reach the observer due to dispersion.
-It depends on two quantities: the (electron) number density $n_e$ and the path length through the medium $d$ [[1](About.md#1)].
-For example, a large DM value would tell us that the source is either relatively nearby but is traveling through a dense plasma, or it is far away, and traveling through a relatively less dense plasma.
-A visual representation of this process is shown in [Figure 2.1](#figure-21).

 <a name="figure-21"></a>